 - Increase ad diversity: Integrating new ad formats is one way publishers can deliver a diverse ad experience to their users, thus minimizing "banner blindness" and increasing overall ad engagement.

 Ad Exchange mobile sellers can request interstitials from their apps directly or through Google Ad Manager by simply trafficking Ad Exchange code for the interstitial.
 This feature is available as an additional ad size and can easily be implemented on all publisher properties.
 Ad Exchange interstitials:

 - Provide strong revenue returns: Interstitials historically have higher CPMs than banner ads.

 - Use diverse demand sources: The Ad Exchange allows you to tap into interstitial demand from all the major DSPs and agency trading desks, as well as over two million advertisers through Google Ads.

 - Provide creative variety: The Ad Exchange supports multiple creatives within the interstitial format, including full-page rich media units, dynamically created app promotion units, and standard banners against an opaque background.
 This variety drives up auction pressure, resulting in higher CPMs.

-In Ad Manager, interstitial ads should be trafficked using the following sizes:
+In Ad Manager, interstitial ads can be trafficked using the following sizes: